-3) Louis Crane: "Clock and category: is quantum gravity algebraic?", to appear in the November 1995 special issue of Jour.
+3) Louis Crane: "Clock and category: is quantum gravity algebraic?", Jour.
 Math.
-Phys. on diffeomorphism-invariant physics, preprint available as gr-qc/9504038.
+Phys.
+36 (1995), 6180-6193.
+Also available as gr-qc/9504038.

-This grand scheme involves a thorough refashioning of quantum gravity in terms of category theory, and uses some of the very beautiful mathematics of n-categories, but neglecting all these subtleties, let us simply say that he argues that if the universe is IN the Chern-Simons state, there is no need to understand any other states!
+This grand scheme involves a thorough refashioning of quantum gravity in terms of category theory, and uses some of the very beautiful mathematics of n-categories, but neglecting all these subtleties, let us simply say that he argues that if the universe is in the Chern-Simons state, there is no need to understand any other states!
 He doesn't really think all there is in the universe is gravity, of course, so he envisages a souped-up theory containing other forces and particles, but he argues that a generalization of quantum gravity to include all these other forces and particles will still have a special state, and that that's the state of the universe.

-Being a conservative fellow myself, I prefer to remain agnostic on this issue, but I did write a paper showing how, if you assumed that space, the manifold above I called S, is a 3-dimensional sphere - a so-called $S^3$ - then if quantum gravity was in the Chern-Simons state, there would be very nice Hilbert spaces of "relative states" on each "half" of space.
+Being a conservative fellow myself, I prefer to remain agnostic on this issue, but I did write a paper showing how, if you assumed that space, the manifold above I called S, is a 3-dimensional sphere - a so-called S^3 - then if quantum gravity was in the Chern- Simons state, there would be very nice Hilbert spaces of "relative states" on each "half" of space.
 The relative state notion is often associated with Everett, who made a big deal out of the fact that, even if a two-part system was in a single state (a "pure state" in the language of quantum theory), each part could be regarded as being in a probabilistic mixture of lots of states (a "mixed state").
 Whether or not you like the "many-worlds interpretation" of quantum theory which Everett's thesis spawned, it is true that a single pure state on a two-part system specifies a whole space of states on each half.
-So my idea was to take $S^3$ , arbitrarily split it into two balls ( $D^3$ 's in math jargon), and work out the space of states on each half.
+So my idea was to take S^3 , arbitrarily split it into two balls (D^{3} 's in math jargon), and work out the space of states on each half.
 If you want to wax rhapsodic of this you can call one half the "observer" and the other the "observed", though it's crucial that there is a symmetry interchanging the two - there's not any way to tell them apart.

-On the more technical side, there is a lot of nice (though well- understood) knot theory involved.
-For example, a special property of the quantum group $SU_q(2)$ - called the "positivity of the Markov trace", and discovered by Jones of Jones polynomial fame equips each space of states with an inner product, even in this situation where we have no idea of an inner product to begin with.
+On the more technical side, there is a lot of nice (though well-understood) knot theory involved.
+For example, a special property of the quantum group $SU_q(2)$ - called the "positivity of the Markov trace", and discovered by Vaughan Jones of Jones polynomial fame - equips each space of states with an inner product, even in this situation where we have no idea of an inner product to begin with.
 This paper is:

-4) John Baez, "Quantum gravity and the algebra of tangles", Jour.
-Class.
+John Baez, "Quantum gravity and the algebra of tangles", Class.
 Quant.
-Grav.
-10 (1993), 673-694, also available (without the all-important pictures!) as tang.tex.
+Grav.10 (1993), 673-694.
+Also available (without the all-important pictures!) as hep-th/9205007.